ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/configuration/indexing-configuration.markdown

 {PANEL: Indexing.Analyzers.NGram.MinGram}

+* This configuration applies only to the Lucene indexing engine.

-Smallest n-gram to generate when NGram analyzer is used.
+* Smallest n-gram to generate when NGram analyzer is used.

+---

 - **Type**: `int`
 - **Default**: `2`